Severe Thunderstorm Warning issued for Ellsworth by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Ellsworth by NWS

-Effective: 2021-08-15 17:48:00 CDT Expires: 2021-08-15 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Ellsworth A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR SOUTHEASTERN ELLSWORTH COUNTY At 548 PM CDT, a severe thunderstorm was located 4 miles south of Kanopolis, moving south at 10 mph.
+Effective: 2021-08-15 18:01:00 CDT Expires: 2021-08-15 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Ellsworth A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR SOUTHEASTERN ELLSWORTH COUNTY At 600 PM CDT, a severe thunderstorm was located near Geneseo, or 9 miles south of Kanopolis, moving south at 15 mph.
 HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Geneseo and Kanopolis Lake.
+Locations impacted include Geneseo.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0